Trends, challenges and priorities

 - Responsible and sustainable – encouraging a responsible and sustainable supply chain that is safe for humans and the environment.

 Members recognize that we are not only a trusted advisory group, but also the engine that is driving change for the industry.
-They understand that the objectives need to be applied by a collaboration of companies across the different types of suppliers throughout the industry, from those involved in raw materials to those that play a role in getting medicine in a container.
-The team is enthusiastic about these objectives, especially since they resonate with many cooperate objectives.
-Over the next year, the group will continue to bring subject matter experts together along with the leadership team and communicate their objectives and strategies to higher levels to drive support across the industry.
+They understand that the objectives need to be applied by a collaboration of companies across all types of suppliers, from those involved in raw materials to those that play a role in getting medicine in a primary container.
+The team is enthusiastic about these objectives, especially since they resonate with many corporate objectives.
 By meeting these objectives, we will continue to move the industry forward and create a supply chain that is appropriate and fit to serve the industry and the patients that rely on it.

 Supply Partner deliverables November 2021 to November 2022